rischo32/VECTAETOS/anchors/ROOT_CANONICAL_ANCHOR.md

 Failure is preferable to ontological drift.

-# VECTAETOS — ROOT CANONICAL ANCHOR
-## Projection, Guard, Boundary, and Vortex Discipline

-### Status
     ROOT CANONICAL CONTINUATION

 ### Scope
 Projection layer, AJE, Attenuator, NIR, QE, epistemic failure states, observatory, guard layer, vortex constraints, and anti-drift enforcement.

-### Modification Policy
-FROZEN SEMANTIC CORE

     This document continues the root canonical anchor and must be read as part of the same semantic boundary.

 ---